 Some good features of the FLIR Scout include:

 Portability and Weight.
 The major selling point of the FLIR Scout TK is its weight and handheld design.
 A hunter will not have any difficulty in using this monocular no matter how heavy his gear is due to the comfort that it brings.
 Not only that but you can even fit it in your vest’s jacket for maximum space-saving.

 Ready-to-use.
-Tired of those delays in powering up your camera?
+Tired of those delays in powering up your thermal cameras?
 Well, there’s nothing to worry about since such issues don’t exist with the FLIR!
-It only requires a couple of seconds to ready up, and even beginners will not have a hard time using it. this is due to the simple four-button design as well as the user-friendly interface that it has.
+It only requires a couple of seconds to ready up, and even beginners will not have a hard time using it.
+This is due to the simple four-button design as well as the user-friendly interface that it has.

-Color Pallets.
-One feature that I like the most about the FLIR is its capability to show many different video pallets.
+Color Palettes.
+One feature that I like the most about the FLIR is its capability to show many different video palettes.
 These include white hot, black hot, instant alert, and graded fire.
 Such choices will provide benefits on your hunt since you can adjust your mode accordingly.
 Furthermore, the contrast between the subject and surroundings is enough to compensate for the low resolution.

 - Easy to Use